Keyboard shortcuts

 Done in 4.1s using pnpm v10.13.1

-For the following tutorials: We will use @rspack-template/test-binding and @rspack-template/test-core as example package names.
+For the following tutorials: We use @rspack-template/test-binding and @rspack-template/test-core as example package names.
 We'll perform a global replacement of these package names and reinstall dependencies to demonstrate the complete development workflow.
 See this commit for reference.

 4. Build the project